How Much Does Home Field Advantage Matter in Soccer Games? A Causal Inference Approach for English Premier League Analysis: Method

 In this section, we detail the proposed hierarchical causal model and its estimation and inference procedures.
 Specifically, we are interested in team level and league level estimators of causal effects.
 To this end, we define the causal effect of home field advantage associated with team $T_i$ as

 and the causal effect of home field advantage for the entire league as

-Given finite number of teams in the league, we are interested in two estimands, the average home field advantage of the league $\Delta\equiv \sum_{i=1}^n \beta_i /n $ and the team-specific home field advantage $\beta_i$.
-Yet, since there is no match in neutral field in major professional sports, we always have $\delta_{i} + \delta_{j} =1$, i.e., $Y^*(\delta_{i}=0,\delta_{j}=0)$ can never be observed.
+Given a finite number of teams in the league, we are interested in two estimands: the team-specific home field advantage $\hat\beta_i$, and the average home field advantage of the league $\hat\Delta=\sum_{i=1}^n \hat\beta_i /n $ and Yet, since there is no match in the neutral field in major professional sports, we always have $\delta_{i} + \delta_{j} =1$, i.e., $Y^*(\delta_{i}=0,\delta_{j}=0)$ can never be observed.
 To address this difficulty and estimate $\beta_i$ from the observational studies, we propose to decompose the outcome function into two parts, one corresponding to the home field advantage and the other representing the potential outcome in a hypothetical neutral field, via a mixed two-way ANOVA design.
-To be specific, the outcome of a match between team $T_i$ (with home field advantage) and team $T_j$ (without home field advantage) is modeled by
+To be specific, we assume that the outcome of a match between team $T_i$ (with home field advantage, $\delta_i=1$) and team $T_j$ (without home field advantage, $\delta_j=0$) can be modeled parametrically by

 where $\alpha_{i,j}= \Mean \{Y^*(\delta_{i}=0,\delta_{j}=0)\}$ is the expected net outcome between team $T_i$ and $T_j$ in a hypothetical neutral field (i.e., if there is no team taking home field advantage) based on Assumption (A3), and $\epsilon_{i,j}$ is random noise with $\mathcal{N}(0,\sigma^2_0)$.
-The factorization in \eqref{main_model_beta} enables us to unravel the home field advantage at team level by utilizing the pair-wise match design in soccer games that we will discuss shortly.
+The factorization in \eqref{main_model_beta} enables us to unravel the home field advantage at the team level by utilizing the pair-wise match design in soccer games that we will discuss shortly.
 Assumption (A3) is required for \eqref{main_model_beta} so that we can allow independent baseline effect $\alpha_{i,j}$ for any pair of two teams in a hypothetical neutral field.
+We note that the decomposition in Equation~\eqref{main_model_beta} relies on the assumption that the homefield advantage $\beta_i$ operates additively and independently of the baseline pairwise strength $\alpha_{i,j}$.
+If, in reality, the homefield effect interacts with the relative strength of the teams, then $\beta_i$ would not be constant across opponents, and the estimand defined by Equation~\eqref{main_model_beta} may be biased.
+To deal with such a circumstance, our parametric model can be extended by including interaction terms that captures pair-specific deviations from the additive structure, or by specifying a random-coefficient formulation for $\beta_i$ that varies with team strength.
 In addition, we adopt a hierarchical model \citep{berry2013bayesian,chu2018bayesian,geng2020mixture} to characterize the relationship between the home field advantage of individual teams and that of the whole league as

 where $\sigma^2$ describes the variation of home field advantages across different teams.
 Based on \eqref{main_model_beta}, oppositely, we have the model for the match between team $T_j$ (with home field advantage) and team $T_i$ (without home field advantage) as